-In response, report was presented to members on 21st March 2022.
-During this meeting members approved recommendations; 1.
+Since the approval of CCTV in licenced vehicles, Statutory taxi and private hire standards were released in July 2020.
+In response to guidance on CCTV, on 21st March 2022, members approved recommendations; 1.
 A review of the CCTV requirement in vehicles considering pressing need and proportionate need.
 2. continue work with South Cambridgeshire District Council, 3.
 Present outcome of review in October 2022 Licensing Committee.